adprolabs/easy-adwords/README.md

 ```

 Note that, after formatting the report, the CSV version of the report is not available.

+Available methods for reports are as follows:
+- `download()`: Downloads the report and stores it in the `report` property of the object.
+- `format()`: Formats the CSV report into a flat array.
+- `saveToFile($filePath)`: Saves the `report` property of the object to the given file.
+- `downloadToFile($filePath)`: Downloads and stores the report in the given file path.
+Note that this method does not keep the report in the report object after downloading and writing to the file.

 ## Entities
 EasyAdWords offers basic entity operations for campaigns, ad groups and keywords.
 Basically, all of these three entities are able to perform 3 basic operations: